debadeepta/vnla/data/README.md

 $ bash download.sh
 ```

-**Important**: The ImageNet features are not maintained by us, so if the link would not work in the future, please visit: https://github.com/peteanderson80/Matterport3DSimulator#precomputing-resnet-image-features and click on "ResNet-152-imagenet features [380K/2.9GB]" to get the latest link, or email an author of [this paper](https://arxiv.org/abs/1711.07280).
+**Important**: The ImageNet features are not maintained by us, so if the link would not work in the future, please visit: https://github.com/peteanderson80/Matterport3DSimulator#precomputing-resnet-image-features and click on "ResNet-152-imagenet features [380K/2.9GB]" to get the latest link, or email an author of [the VLN paper](https://arxiv.org/abs/1711.07280).

 The following directories and files will be created:
 * `asknav` and `noroom`: VNLA datasets.
 Please read our paper for more detail about each dataset.